 - 18. Will any tree trimming or removal occur within 100 feet of existing road/rail surfaces?
 Yes - 19.
-Will the tree removal alter any documented Indiana bat or NLEB roosts and/or alter any surrounding summer habitat within 0.25 mile of a documented roost?
-No - 20.
 Will any tree trimming or removal occur between 100-300 feet of existing road/rail surfaces?

-21. Are all trees that are being removed clearly demarcated?

-22. Will the removal of habitat or the removal/trimming of trees include installing new or replacing existing permanent lighting?
+- 20. Are all trees that are being removed clearly demarcated?
+Yes - 21.
+Will the removal of habitat or the removal/trimming of trees include installing new or replacing existing permanent lighting?